junwatu/clothes-recommendation/blog/README.md

 ### API Documentation

 The RAG source code is in the `lib\rag.js` file.
-This file is responsible to get the clothes recommendation.
+This file is responsible for getting the clothes recommendation.

 | **Function Name**          | **Description**                                                                                                           |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------|